mailosaur/cypress-mailosaur/README.md

 # Mailosaur Cypress Commands

-[Mailosaur](https://mailosaur.com) lets you automate email and SMS tests, like account verification and password resets, and integrate these into your CI/CD pipeline.

 [![](https://github.com/mailosaur/cypress-mailosaur/workflows/CI/badge.svg)](https://github.com/mailosaur/cypress-mailosaur/actions)

-## Install and configure
+## Test email and SMS messages with Cypress

+Using Cypress and Mailosaur together you can:
+- Test email, with unlimited test email addresses
+- Test SMS messages
+- Capture emails with your very own fake SMTP servers

+## What is Mailosaur?

+[Mailosaur](https://mailosaur.com) is a service that lets you automate email testing (e.g. email verification, password resets, etc.) and SMS testing (e.g. one-time passwords).

+Mailosaur also provides dummy SMTP servers to test with; allowing you to catch email in staging environments - preventing email being sent to customers by mistake.

+## How do I test email with Cypress?

+Follow these steps to start testing email with Cypress:

+### Step 1 - Installation

-### 1. Install via `npm`
+Install the Mailosaur commands via `npm`:

 ```sh
 npm install cypress-mailosaur --save-dev
 ```

-### 2. Include the commands

-Add the following line to `cypress/support/index.js`:
+Once downloaded, add the following line to `cypress/support/index.js` to import the commands into your Cypress project:

 ```js
 require('cypress-mailosaur');
 ```

-### 3. Authenticate
+### Step 2 - API Authentication

 Mailosaur commands need your Mailosaur API key to work.
-You can get your key via the [account settings](https://mailosaur.com/app/account/api-access) screen.
+You can learn about [managing API keys here](https://mailosaur.com/docs/managing-your-account/api-keys/).

 #### Option 1: Add API key to `cypress.json`